-In this tutorial, we will learn how to declare a C/C++ function returning pointer to array of integer pointers.
+In this guide, we will explore the process of defining a C/C++ function that returns a pointer to an array of integer pointers.

-Part 1: Create a function that considers an int* argument and generates a pointer to a list of four integer pointers.
+Create a function that takes an integer pointer as an argument and produces a pointer to an array containing four integer pointers.

-- We require a function with the argument int *.
+- A function with the parameter int * is needed.

-- A function that takes an int * argument and returns a pointer to
+(function(int )) is a function that takes an argument of type int * and returns a pointer to an array of 4 elements.

 (function(int ))

-- a function with the argument int *, which returns a pointer to an array of four integer pointers
+- A function that takes an integer pointer as an argument and produces a pointer to an array containing four integer pointers

 int (function(int *))[4];